godotengine/godot-docs/tutorials/plugins/android/android_plugin.rst

 Android plugin
 --------------

-Writing an Android plugin is now possible begining Godot 3.2.
+Writing an Android plugin is now possible, beginning with Godot 3.2.
 It's also pretty easy!
 Re-compiling the engine is no longer needed.

 Before anything, make sure you understand how to set up a :ref:`custom build environment<doc_android_custom_build>` for Android.